 - First, always try using room-temperature ingredients.
 Set your cream cheese, sour cream, and eggs out to reach room temperature before mixing everything together.

 - Also, don’t over-beat the filling.
-You want to mix the ingredients on a slow speed not to form bubbles, just mix slowly just until combined.
+You want to mix the ingredients at a slow speed not to form bubbles, just mix slowly just until combined.

 - Once the cake is almost cooked, do not remove it right away from the oven.
 Instead, leave the oven door slightly open for it to cool down a bit.